XTribe/etsman/README.md

 #Xtribe Manager API

 Welcome to Xtribe Games Manager API!
 This library can be included in your own Xtribe Game Manager.
 It provides a set of useful tools to enhance creating experiments experience.
 Please refer to **Manager API** section for details.

-Manager API is yours.
+Remember, Manager API is yours.
 Feel free to propose corrections, changes or to request feature that you would find useful.

 #Include Manager API in your project
 If you already have developed a manager in node.js and you want to use our Xtribe Manager API, install it is very easy.